SAVE THE DATE for CRWC’s 18th annual Source to Sea Cleanup on September 26 & 27, 2014.

-The Source to Sea Cleanup is an annual one-day coordinated cleanup of the rivers, streams and banks, parks, boat launches, trails and more.
-Each fall, thousands of volunteers of all ages and abilities head out to places of their choice all along the four-state watershed to clean the Connecticut River and its tributaries on foot or by boat.
+The Source to Sea Cleanup is an annual trash cleanup of the Connecticut River system – rivers, streams and banks, parks, boat launches, trails and more.
+Each fall, thousands of volunteers of all ages and abilities head out to places of their choice all along the four-state watershed (NH, VT, MA, CT) to clean the Connecticut River and its tributaries on foot or by boat.
 Volunteer group leaders coordinate specific cleanup sites where individuals and groups spend a few hours picking up trash.
 People across the watershed also help out by reporting sites in need of cleaning.

-They work hard.
-In 2012, over 2,000 volunteers pulled over 99 tons of trash from over 91 miles of river banks and waterways.
+In 2013, over 2,200 volunteers pulled over 45 tons of trash from over 135 miles of river banks and waterways.
 Volunteers use human power and sometimes heavy equipment to pull out everything from recyclables, fishing equipment and food waste to tires, televisions and refrigerators.
 Read about the 2013 event in the Cleanup Chronicle (PDF), including the list of groups that participated and the tally of trash pulled from the river.
 We hope you’ll enjoy this year’s expanded Cleanup Chronicle with even more group photos and stories, as well as projects and tips to make your cleanup even better next year.

-The water is cleaner, river banks are safer and the fish are happier thanks to the generous efforts of the sponsors, businesses, watershed organizations, Girl and Boy Scout Troops, school groups, municipalities, and community members who make the event possible.
-You can help protect our water resources and be a part of this fun and positive event.
+The water is cleaner, river banks are safer and the wildlife are happier thanks to the generous efforts of the sponsors, businesses, watershed organizations, Girl and Boy Scout Troops, school groups, municipalities, and community members who make the event possible.